Gydetti/website-virtualcounsel/docs/building/designing/phase7-finaltrydesigningupgrade.md

    - Implement status announcements for dynamic content
    - Add descriptive alt text for all visual elements

+3. **Accessibility of Dynamic & "Lively" Content**
+    - **Typed Text Animations**: Ensure the final, complete text is available in the DOM and accessible to screen readers immediately, even if the typing animation is in progress or skipped.
+The animation should be purely visual.
+    - **Counting Numbers**: The final number should be present in the DOM for assistive technologies.
+If the count-up is significant, consider ARIA live regions (`aria-live="polite"`) if the change needs to be announced, but use with caution to avoid excessive chattiness.
+Ensure the animation can be paused or skipped by `prefers-reduced-motion`.
+    - **Other "Lively" Elements (e.g., animated backgrounds, particle effects)**: Ensure these are purely decorative and do not convey essential information.
+If they are potentially distracting, they must be pausable or disabled entirely with `prefers-reduced-motion`.
+    - **Focus Management with Dynamic Interactions**: For micro-interactions that reveal new content or change layout (e.g., "Reveal More" on hover/focus), ensure focus is managed logically and predictably for keyboard users.

 ## 20. Final Considerations

 This comprehensive design enhancement blueprint provides a detailed roadmap for elevating the visual design, interaction patterns, and user experience of the template website while maintaining performance, configurability, and respecting the existing architecture.